SciML/JumpProcesses.jl/docs/src/jump_types.md

   `ConstantRateJumps`.
 - *`DirectCR`*: The Composition-Rejection Direct method of Slepoy et al [2].
 For large networks and linear chain-type networks it will often give better performance than `Direct`.
-(Requires dependency graph, see below.)
 - *`SortingDirect`*: The Sorting Direct Method of McCollum et al [3].
 It will usually offer performance as good as `Direct`, and for some systems can offer substantially better performance.
-(Requires dependency graph, see below.)
 - *`RSSA`*: The Rejection SSA (RSSA) method of Thanh et al [4,5].
 With `RSSACR`, for very large reaction networks it often offers the best performance of all methods.
-(Requires dependency graph, see below.)
 - *`RSSACR`*: The Rejection SSA (RSSA) with Composition-Rejection method of Thanh et al [6].
 With `RSSA`, for very large reaction networks it often offers the best performance of all methods.
-(Requires dependency graph, see below.)
 - `RDirect`: A variant of Gillespie's Direct method [1] that uses rejection to sample the next reaction.
 - `FRM`: The Gillespie first reaction method SSA [1]. `Direct` should generally